spiffe/spiffe.io/content/spire/try/oidc-federation-aws.md

 Although this tutorial should contain all the info you need, the SPIRE OIDC Discovery Provider configuration file format is described on [GitHub](https://github.com/spiffe/spire/tree/master/support/oidc-discovery-provider).

-This tutorial uses Let's Encrypt to configure a certificate for the OIDC Discovery Domain.
+This tutorial uses Let's Encrypt to configure a certificate for the OIDC Discovery Provider domain.
 But other than editing the oidc-dp-configmap.yaml file as described in the previous section, no additional setup steps are required for Let's Encrypt.

 # Part One: Configure SPIRE Components